Home Modifications Home Charging Indicator

 Various screws, bolts, and washers as needed

-A scrap of thin aluminum (for microswitch bracket)
+A scrap of thin aluminum (for the microswitch bracket)

 LDR 520 2433W 2-In-1 Permanent or Suction Showerhead Wall Mount, White or Exquisite 520 2433W (from Orchard Supply Hardware)